GreptimeTeam/docs/docs/v0.6/en/greptimecloud/usage.md

 Each API call to write data to your table is a write request.
 WCU is calculated based on the total size of the insert rows in one request.
 A standard write capacity unit can write rows up to 1KB.
-For rows larger than 1KB, additional write capacity units are required.
+For rows larger than 1KB, additional write capacity units are required accordingly.

 :::tip NOTE
 The capacity unit may be subject to change in the future.